Surrogate models for vibrational entropy based on a spatial decomposition: Locality of Site Entropy

 Figure \ref{fig:toy_rc} illustrates the relationship between the difference in truncated site entropy, denoted as $\widetilde{\mathcal{S}}_{\ell}$, and the non-truncated site entropy, $\mathcal{S}_{\ell}$, as a function of the cutoff radius.
 This relationship is shown separately for one-dimensional (1D) and two-dimensional (2D) toy models.
 The observed trend indicates that the reduction in the difference between $\widetilde{\mathcal{S}}_{\ell}$ and $\mathcal{S}_{\ell}$ follows the decay rate $|r_{\rm cut}|^{-d}$, as proposed in theorem \ref{thm:err_local}.
 This trend is consistent across both the 1D and 2D models.
 This numerically confirms that the truncated site entropy serves as an effective approximation for the non-truncated site entropy and provides a second justification for the surrogate models we will propose in the next section.

 It should be noted that the evaluation of site entropy derivatives is computationally demanding.
 To address this, we adopted an approach to identify the optimal contour and used the sparse nature of the Hessian Jacobians for derivative calculation.
 The details of this methodology are elaborated in Appendix \ref{sec:apd:contour}.
-Additionally, all source codes for the numerical tests can be found in our \href{https://github.com/tinatorabi/ACEntropy}{repository} \footnote{https://github.com/tinatorabi/ACEntropy}.
+Additionally, all source codes for the numerical tests can be found in our repository \cite{gitACEntropy}.